jrief/django-admin-sortable2/docs/source/usage.rst

 ==============================================

 If a models contains an ordering field, all we need to make the Django's Admin List View sortable, is adding the mixin class :class:`adminsortable2.admin.SortableAdminMixin`.
-By ineriting from this mixin class together with :class:`~django.contrib.admin.ModelAdmin`, we get a list view which without any further configuration, owns the functionality to sort its items.
+By inserting from this mixin class together with :class:`~django.contrib.admin.ModelAdmin`, we get a list view which without any further configuration, owns the functionality to sort its items.